Sgail7/The-Ultimate-Filament-Tuning-Guide/README.md

 ## Retraction and Unretraction Speed Tuning

 - **Note for geared extruders:** There is a point, typically from 40-50 mm/s, where your extruder will start skipping steps on retraction.
-If you find that you are needing speeds this high, consider trying new filament or retuning retraction.
+If you find that you are needing speeds this high, consider drying your filament or retuning retraction.
 If you still go ahead with those speeds, sit and watch your printer while the test prints and listen for the extruder motor skipping steps.

 - Typically the retraction/unretraction speed that your printer ships with is good for printing with.
 This is one of those settings that makes a relatively small difference once you get past settings that are too slow.

 - After completing this tuning, it is a good idea to go back and retune your retraction distance.
-I have had my retraction distance change by as much as 2mm after doing this tuning.
+I have had my retraction distance change by as much as 2mm after doing this tuning on bowden printers.

 Once you have completed the [Retraction Test](#retraction-test) portion of this guide, you may also tune your Retraction and Unretraction speeds.
 This will be achieved through the use of [Teaching Tech's 3D printer calibration website](https://teachingtechyt.github.io/calibration.html#retraction).